bakerlubwama/CovidClassification/README.md

 Note that all the data within the dataset is numerical.
 This is because in the preprocessing, all the categorical data was label-encoded into numerical data as this is what machine learning models work with.

 Most of the code will be found within the 'covid_classification.ipynb' file within the 'notebooks' folder.

+The basis and idea for this project came from this paper: https://www.frontiersin.org/articles/10.3389/fpubh.2020.00357/full